 An expertise on addiction, an understanding of mental health, thorough diagnosing, addressing negative behaviors, and a careful, cautious approach to medication are the backbone of a strong dual diagnosis program.

-At our facilities we provide a relaxing, stress free environment, which is essential for dual diagnosed clients.
-Our therapeutic programs for young adults are tailored to fit the lives of our clients in ways that have been tested and been proven successful in the past.
-Each individual gets the attention they need, and the therapeutic treatment required throughout the changing phases of their stay with us.
+At our facilities we provide a relaxing, stress-free environment, which is essential for dual diagnosed clients.
+Our therapeutic programs for young adults are tailored to fit the lives of our clients in ways that have been tested and proven successful in the past.
+Each individual gets the attention they need and the therapeutic treatment required throughout the changing phases of their stay with us.

 SOBA College Recovery maintains a staff to client ratio of more than one to one so that every single day, each client’s behavior and needs can be tracked, understood, and used to help them achieve their next step toward happiness, freedom and success.